 - Demonstrated experience in publishing in peer-reviewed literature

 - Applicants with existing funding (e.g., NSF, NSERC, Fulbright, graduate assistantships) will be given high priority.

 To apply: For full consideration, send (1) a letter of interest, (2) resume, (3) GRE scores, (4) transcripts (unofficial transcripts are sufficient), (5) writing sample, and (6) contact information (email and phone number) for three references to: Prof. Matt Betts and Dr. Adam Hadley.
 For questions regarding the application process, contact Dr. Hadley by email.
-Applications received before January 15, 2015 will be given consideration for a prestigious Oregon State University Provost’s Fellowship, but the position will remain open until filled.
+For questions regarding the application process, contact Dr. Hadley by email.
+We will begin reviewing applications on Jan.
+2nd 2016.

 A Message to Prospective Graduate Students